rothsandro/eleventy-notes/Features/Sidebar.md

 You can add additional links to the sidebar.
 See [[Additional Links]] for more information.

-## Favorites
+## Bookmarks

-If you add a note to your [[Favorites]], a new section _Favorites_ will automatically appear in the sidebar, showing all your favorites.
+If you add a note to your [[Bookmarks]], a new section _Bookmarks_ will automatically appear in the sidebar, showing all your bookmarks.

 ## Notes